DaveKnell/RP2350-test/README.md

 Any and all feedback, good or bad, is welcome - david.knell@gmail.com will find me.
 All use is at your own risk.

+You'll need EasyEDA Pro to open and use this - if you've been using the standard version, it's worth the slight learning curve.
+Trust me - I've been there.

+The design went through JLCPCB's checks without any queries being raised and, about three days after submission, boards were on their way to me.

 Tested and working as 2025-02-27.